rossant/rossant.github.io/content/2016-02-01-pelican-github.md

 1. I write new contents in Markdown files.
 2. I commit and push the sources to my GitHub repository.
 3. That's it.
-The website is automatically updated after a two minutes, thanks to **Travis CI** and **Docker**.
+The website is automatically updated after two minutes, thanks to **Travis CI** and **Docker**.
 My CV is also automatically converted from Markdown to PDF via LaTeX.

 Setting this up was not straightforward and it did require significant upfront investment.